HMS Wager (1739): Spanish response and fate of the wreck site

-Spanish charts of the mid-eighteenth century show the approximate location of the wreck, indicating that it was well-known to the local elite at the time.
-In late 2006, a Scientific Exploration Society expedition searched for the wreck of the Wager and found, in shallow water, a piece of a wooden hull with some of the frames and external planking.
+Spanish charts of the mid-eighteenth century show the approximate location of the wreck, indicating that it was well known to the local elite at the time.
+In late 2006, a Scientific Exploration Society (SES) expedition searched for the wreck of the Wager and found at the north west corner of Wager Island, in shallow water, a 5 × 5 m piece of a wooden hull with some of the frames and external planking.
+It lay on the bottom of a small river, which had temporarily become a torrent after a three-day storm, which had the effect of removing a covering layer of sand.
 Carbon-14 dating indicated a date contemporary with the Wager.
-In 2007, the Transpatagonia Expedition visited the wreck site and saw more remains.
+The expedition also identified "Mount Misery", named by the survivors in the contemporary accounts and used as a viewpoint, as being the 180 m high hill about 3 km south and inland from the remains.
+Thus Mount Misery was not either of the two more distant higher points on modern maps named Mount Wager and Mount Anson.